Public dental waiting times

-Waiting times for public dental care in Victoria have ballooned over the past 6 months as the impact of restrictions on access to basic dental care and chronic underfunding continue to bite.
+Waiting times for public dental care in Victoria continued to surge over the past 12 months as a result of chronic underfunding and the residual impact of the pandemic continues to bite.

-There are more than 1.5 million adults who are eligible to access public dental care in Victoria, but only 100,000 were able to receive care in the 12 months to June 2022, which is only 12% of those eligible and well down on the 220,000 that usually receive care each year.
+There are more than 1.5 million adults who are eligible to access public dental care in Victoria, but only 181,000 were able to receive care in the 12 months to June 2022, which is only 12% of those eligible and well down on the 220,000 that usually receive care each year.
 This clearly highlights the problems of an under-resourced public dental system.
-Waiting times for general dental care have now increased on average to 24.8 months across Victoria, the worst delays in care this decade.
-This average hides the dire story across the state, with 34,000 patients forced to wait more than three years.
+Waiting times for general dental care have now increased on average to 26.7 months across Victoria, the worst delays in care this decade.

 People with poor oral health may experience pain and embarrassment, have trouble speaking and eating, miss school, have trouble getting a job, and develop other serious health problems.
 That’s why it’s so important that all Victorians have access to regular dental care.